MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_setqueuedlimit.md

 ### -field QueuedPendingFlipLimit

 [in/out] The limit for the number of flip operations that can be queued for the device that is specified by <b>hDevice</b>.
 If the OpenGL ICD sets <b>QueuedPendingFlipLimit</b> to 0, the limit for the device is reset to the graphics adapter's default value, which is currently 1.
 The union that is contained in D3DKMT_SETQUEUEDLIMIT contains the limiting number if the present operations are flips.

-#### - QueuedPresentLimit

-[in/out] The limit for the number of present operations that can be queued for the device that is specified by <b>hDevice</b>.
-If the OpenGL installable client driver (ICD) sets <b>QueuedPresentLimit</b> to 0, the limit for the device is reset to the graphics adapter's default value, which is currently 3.
-The union that is contained in D3DKMT_SETQUEUEDLIMIT contains the limiting number if the <b>Type</b> member is D3DKMT_SET_QUEUEDLIMIT_PRESENT and retrieves the number if <b>Type</b> is D3DKMT_GET_QUEUEDLIMIT_PRESENT.

 ## -see-also